CCCA Members

 I have been working in silver since 1976.
 I graduated with a BFA degree in silversmithing and jewelry making from Maine College of Art.
 Upon graduating, Gorham hired me as a designer, sample maker, and technical illustrator.
 I then worked at a smaller company creating ecclesiastical and specialty ware prior to starting my own business in 1984.
 I have garnered an international reputation for honest advice and quality craftsmanship with special attention to surface finishing.
 As a sole-proprietor I have restored, reconstructed, and hand finished everything from everyday disposal-damaged and dishwasher-dulled flatware to major surgery on historically important tankards, tureens, and tea services made by Revere, Storr, Bateman, Gorham, and Tiffany.
 As an environmentalist, I use the safest, non-toxic, products available in one of the best equipped restoration workshops in the world.
 In 1989 I founded the Society of American Silversmiths to preserve and promote this beautiful art form.

-• Old Sturbridge Village (Professional Affiliate)
+• Manchester Historic Association (Professional Affiliate)

 • Dartmouth College Library (Professional Affiliate)